-Analysis | Didn’t take long for Trump’s attorneys to blame Jan.
+Analysis | It didn’t take long for Trump’s attorneys to blame Jan.
 6 on antifa

 In an interview with the New Yorker, Sullivan explicitly renounced the idea presented by van der Veen.

 Even if it were the case that Sullivan was affiliated with antifa, that hardly validates van der Veen’s claim that “extremists of various different stripes and political persuasions” planned to attack the Capitol.
-There were extremists implicated in the attack, but there was no real diversity in their political persuasions, anymore than there is a meaningful diversity in the color of a bag of Hershey’s Kisses.
-Some were far-right White nationalists, some were far-right nationalists, some were far-right adherents of the QAnon conspiracy theory.
-Those who’ve been indicted on charges of conspiracy were not members of the political left and there’s no credible evidence that the political left had any meaningful presence at the Capitol that day.
+There were extremists implicated in the attack, but there was no real diversity in their political persuasions, any more than there is a meaningful diversity in the color of a bag of Hershey’s Kisses.
+Some were far-right white nationalists, some were far-right nationalists, some were far-right adherents of the extremist QAnon ideology.
+Those who’ve been indicted on charges of conspiracy were not members of the political left, and there’s no credible evidence that the political left had any meaningful presence at the Capitol that day.

 It’s useful to pretend they did, because of the charge at hand.
 Trump is accused of inciting the day’s violence.
 If Trump’s political opponents had participated in the violence, how could that be the case?
 That they didn’t seems like a bit of a strike against the former president’s case.